wp-plugins/fiat-alert-bar/readme.txt

 = How do I edit the style of the alert? =

-For more customization, override the styling of the classes '.fiat-alert' and '.fiat-alert h3' in your stylesheet.
-Use '!important' if necessary.
+For more customization, override the styling of the classes `.fiat-alert` and `.fiat-alert h3` in your stylesheet.
+Use `!important` if necessary.

 = How do I remove the alert? =